-Steers, a Republican, was the representative for Maryland's 8th congressional district from 1977 to 1978.
+Steers was the representative for Maryland’s 8th congressional district and was a Republican.
+He served from 1977 to 1978.

 Steers is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Steers sponsored and cosponsored.
 See full analysis methodology.

 Steers was the primary sponsor of 2 bills that were enacted: